-The latest fully-smoothed data point is March 2016.
+The latest fully-smoothed data point is that for March 2017.

 Fully smoothed data – Gaussian smoothing with half-width 6 months – are plotted in red, partly smoothed data uncoloured, and raw data for the last data point in orange.
 January data points are marked by squares.